FlyingKiwis/NINA.InstructionMath/LongDescription.md

 # Instruction Math

-Named based on Pixel Math in PixInsight this plugin's purpose is to provide users with NINA instructions that operate based on a math equation
+This plugin's purpose is to provide users with NINA instructions that operate based on a math equation

 ## Expressions